Skip to main content

 Frequently Asked Questions

 How large was Coach USA at filing (employees, fleet, and business segments)?
-First-day filings described a network employing approximately 2,700 employees (including about 1,600 union employees) operating about 2,070 buses across 25 business segments in the U.S. and Canada. doc:1643871 Industry reporting similarly described more than 2,700 employees and a fleet in the low-thousands of vehicles.
+The First Day Declaration described a network employing approximately 2,700 employees (including about 1,600 union employees) operating about 2,070 buses across 25 business segments in the U.S. and Canada.
+Industry reporting similarly described more than 2,700 employees and a fleet in the low-thousands of vehicles.
 Smart Cities Dive

 Why did the company cite COVID-era ridership impacts as a continuing issue in 2024?
 Multiple sources described a pandemic-era ridership collapse and an unusually slow recovery for Coach relative to peers.
 One industry report stated Coach’s 2023 ridership was about 45% of pre-pandemic levels while the broader industry reached roughly 85–90%.
 Smart Cities Dive CNN also described a ~90% commuter ridership decline in 2020 and a roughly 45% level in the most recent year cited.
 CNN Business

 How much DIP financing did Coach obtain, and why do some sources say “$20 million” while filings describe a much larger facility?
 Public announcements described $20 million of DIP financing, which aligns with the new-money component.
-Filing announcement Court papers described a larger revolving DIP structure sized around the prepetition ABL/letter-of-credit ecosystem, with the $20 million new-money revolver as the incremental liquidity component and the remainder effectively reflecting roll-up and LC support. doc:1643928
+Filing announcement The DIP Motion described a larger revolving DIP structure sized around the prepetition ABL/letter-of-credit ecosystem, with the $20 million new-money revolver as the incremental liquidity component and the remainder effectively reflecting roll-up and LC support.

 Who were the stalking horse bidders and what was the overall sale strategy?
 The filing announcement identified a Renco affiliate and Avalon Transportation affiliates as stalking horse bidders for different asset packages and framed the case as a section 363 sale process designed to preserve service continuity.
-Filing announcement The court’s bidding procedures order set the schedule for bids, a conditional auction, and a sale hearing to approve the transactions. doc:1660065
+Filing announcement The Bidding Procedures Order set the schedule for bids, a conditional auction, and a sale hearing to approve the transactions.

 Which assets did affiliates of The Renco Group acquire, including the Megabus brand?
 A transaction completion announcement stated that Bus Company Holdings US, LLC (an affiliate of The Renco Group) acquired a set of Coach USA businesses and brands, including Megabus intellectual property and retail operations and numerous regional/commuter bus lines.
 PRNewswire transaction completion Industry coverage described the transaction as assuming a significant portion of Coach’s debt and stabilizing commuter operations.
 Bus & Motorcoach News